WillWiC/music-player-client/README.md

 ## 📄 License

 This project is only for personal use/education purpose.
-It is not build for commerial
+It is not build for commerial.
+Feel free to contribute and pull the project.

 ---